 Unit 27 offers both fall and spring limited weapon-shotgun shooting shot permitted turkey hunts.
 Tags for both hunts must be obtained through the permit draw process.
 Additionally, there is a fall and spring archery-only, over-the-counter non-permit tag hunt.
 The spring hunt is for bearded turkeys only, while the fall hunt allows any turkey (bearded or not) to be taken.
 The spring Junior’s hunt is also an over-the-counter non-permit tag hunt.
-This Jr. tag is good for either the spring of fall hunt in the same calendar year.
+This Jr’s tag is good for either the spring of fall hunt in the same calendar year.

 The Wallow Fire impacted the turkey population extensively throughout the northern portion of the unit.
-However, the turkey appear to be recovering well and are again being seen throughout their range.
+However, the turkeys appear to have recovered well and are again being seen throughout their range.
 Merriam’s turkey are widely distributed throughout the northern two-thirds of the unit, using habitat types ranging from deciduous riparian, pinyon-juniper, ponderosa pine, and mixed conifer, to spruce-fir forests in the higher elevations.
 Fall turkey hunters wanting to increase their chances for success should focus on ponderosa pine and mixed conifer forests, with Gambel oak present in the understory.
 Turkeys often key on these Gambel oak sites in the fall to feed on the energy-rich acorns produced by the oak trees.
 Large riparian river bottoms, such as the Blue River and Eagle Creek, can also be good locations to hunt turkey during the fall.